 You write your bachelor’s thesis in the last semester of your degree programme.
 You must have completed at least the first two years of the programme.
 For full-time students, this means that you must already have earned approx. 150 EC (or will do so in the near future).
 For part-time students this means approx. 160 EC.
-You must also follow the thesis seminar.
+Following the thesis seminar is obligatory.

 You conclude the bachelor’s programme by writing a thesis.
-Once your thesis has been approved, it will be given a mark.
-If you wish, you may request an evaluation meeting with your first supervisor.
+Once your thesis has been approved, you will receive a mark.
+If you wish to have an evaluation meeting with your supervisor, you can request one.

 The thesis is worth 10 ECTS and must be between approx. 7,500 and a maximum of 10,000 words in length, including footnotes, bibliography and appendix.
 Please note: the BA thesis must tie in with one of the courses from the second or third year, with the exception of the introductory courses (such as Philology 3).

 For tips and a more detailed description of the procedure, see the website.
 Below is a summary of the main requirements.

 You can graduate every month of the academic year, except July and August.
 You can graduate in September with 31 August as the date of graduation if you meet the following requirements:

 you have submitted your suggested topics by 15 January to the Board of Examiners via the online form

 you have submitted your thesis application form to the Board of Examiners before 1 March

 you have submitted the final version of your thesis to both supervisors by 1 June;